Andrettin/Wyrmsun/readme.txt

 * Factions
 - Forming Northumbria now requires that no other player have the Bernicia or Deira faction.
+- Anglo-Saxon factions can now form "Englaland", instead of England.
+England itself can be formed when higher technological knowledge has been obtained, and forming the faction changes personal names etc. to English (Anglo-Saxons use Old English).

 * Items
 - The tooltip for literary works now describes the effects of increasing their respective knowledge stat.